xetdata/pyxet/docs/markdowns/model_versioning.md

 ## ML experimentation with pyxet and XetHub

-With XetHub, we can use Git to manage every part of your ML experiments by storing models and assest alongside your code.
+With XetHub, we can use Git to manage every part of your ML experiments by storing models and assets alongside your code.
 Optionally, use [Git submodules](https://git-scm.com/book/en/v2/Git-Tools-Submodules) to manage only large data on XetHub.